 The Appalachian Trail was a huge undertaking – probably the biggest, gnarliest adventure that I will ever do in the rest of my life.
 And I am okay with that.
 After finishing the Pacific Crest Trail (PCT) in 2014, I told myself I would never do something like that again.
 But I had a voice in the back of my mind.
 IF I were to ever take on another month long Fastest Known Time (FKT) like the PCT, if I was going to grind through the swollen ankles, the hunger pains, the loss of communication with the outside world, the pure, unrelenting focus on covering physical ground, the highs, the lows.
 IF I was going to do a trail like this again, I would do the Appalachian Trail.
 And I would do it self-supported.

-I found inspiration through Heather Anderson, a perineal hiking legend who most recently completed all three long trails (Pacific Crest Trail, Appalachian Trail, and Continental Divide Trail) in one calendar year.
+I found inspiration through Heather Anderson, a perennial hiking legend who most recently completed all three long trails (Pacific Crest Trail, Appalachian Trail, and Continental Divide Trail) in one calendar year.
 She has set self-supported records on both the Appalachian and Pacific Crest Trails.
 No crew.
 No outside support.
 Purely the hiker and the trail.
 After doing the Pacific Crest Trail with a support crew, if I were to come back I wanted to do it self-supported.

 In looking back on my record, some people consider my attempt a masterpiece performance, while most don’t know or care about my pursuit of this FKT.
 I like it like that.
 Through my journey on the Appalachian Trail, my isolation and long days on the trail required me really think about myself and about myself in the world.